Skip to content

 0.2.2 Learning Efficiently with Animated Illustrations

-Compared to text, videos and images have higher information density and structural organization, making them easier to understand.
-In this book, key and difficult knowledge will mainly be presented in the form of animated illustrations, with text serving as explanation and supplement.
+Compared with plain text, videos and images have higher information density and a clearer structure, making them easier to understand.
+In this book, key concepts and challenging topics are presented mainly through animated illustrations, with text serving as explanation and supplement.

 Example of animated illustrations